Your membership has expired

 Carpet Cleaners

-The Dirt Devil Compact Portable Spot Cleaner is $20 back to its best price at Amazon.
+The Dirt Devil Compact Portable Spot Cleaner is only $10 more than its best price at Amazon.
 It is a light little carpet cleaner at just 9 pounds with a full tank of solution.
 While the portable cleaners in our tests don’t measure up to full-sized machines in terms of their cleaning abilities, this model did well, especially when it comes to drying.
 It’s also one of the quieter models we tested.
 The tank isn’t huge (partly why the cleaner is so light), but if you’re just using it for spills and spot-cleaning, this model will do the trick.

 Vacuums